walker84837/block-biter/README.md

 ![License](https://img.shields.io/badge/license-GPLv3-blue.svg)

-Block Biter is an engaging and dynamic take on the classic snake game, built with C++ and utilizing the Raylib library for rendering.
-This game challenges players to navigate a snake around the grid, consuming food to grow longer while avoiding collisions with the snake's own body.
+Block Biter is just a fancy nickname to Snake.
+I built with C++ using Raylib for rendering.

+If you live under a rock, you have to guide a snake around a grid, consuming food to grow longer while avoiding hitting with the snake's own body.

 ## Features

-- Classic snake gameplay with a modern twist.
-- Configurable settings for frame rate, screen width, and screen height via a JSON file.
+- Configurable settings for frame rate, screen width, and screen height via a simple header file (config.def.h) and a JSON file (config.json).
-- Smooth and responsive controls using keyboard inputs.
-- Dynamic food placement and snake growth mechanics.
+- It's a snake game, you get the drill.

 ## Installation